yzninjacoding/twmdocs/docs/intro.md

 # Introduction

-TWM is a trading and market research platform that allows user to trade, perform tests and create their own extendable modules using C# scripting language.
+TWM is a trading and market research platform that allows user to trade, perform tests and create their own extendable modules using C# scripting language and extensive UI capabilities.

 ## Platform Windows